vkhatri/chef-repo/README.md

 Chef-Repo
 =========

-I recently started working on Chef few weeks back.
+I has been some time i started working on Opscode Chef.
 Coming from Puppet background it has been a good experience and learning curve.
-I think by putting this document together, my little experience could be useful to a newbie like me to start Managing infrastructure using Opscode Chef.
+I think by putting this document together, my little experience could be useful to a newbie like me to start Managing infrastructure using Opscode Chef OSS.

 **Sections ...**